MscrmTools/Dynamics365Tracer/README.md

 # Dynamics365Tracer
-An application to active Microsoft Dynamics CRM/365 Trace
+An application to enable/disable Microsoft Dynamics CRM/365 Trace

 This is a subset of the well known CrmDiagTool2011, that is not available anymore